Ditto’s Keep Safe Adventure Show

 As part of the program, children are each given a Ditto’s Keep Safe Adventure Activity Booklet to take home (primary school program only).
 We encourage parents and/or teachers to look at the booklet with the children, using the activities to help cement the personal safety messages from the show.

-How do you access the Ditto’s Keep Safe Aventure Show and what does it cost?
+How to access Ditto’s Keep Safe Aventure Show

-Bravehearts Education Teams currently service the following states/areas; Tasmania, Victoria, South East and Far North Queensland, Northern NSW, the NSW South Coast and Sydney.
-To enquire about getting Ditto’s Keep Safe Adventure to your school or centre, please complete the Expression of Interest form at the end of this page.
+To enquire about getting Ditto’s Keep Safe Adventure Show to your school or centre, please complete the Expression of Interest form at the end of this page.

 The cost of having the Ditto Show visit your school or centre depends on where you are located, the number of students and if you are an early learning centre or a school.
 Once you have completed the Expression of Interest form, one of our friendly Education Team members will get in touch to discuss costs and potential booking dates.